The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 The Listener tool allows you to interact with the Lisp interpreter.
 You can easily transfer Lisp objects to other tools such as the Inspector, or invoke the graphical Debugger tool .

-The Listener tool running on Mac OS X.
+The Listener tool on macOS.

 Editor